This article has links to products and services we love, which we may make commission from.

 There are handful for cafes, restaurants and takeaway shops in Wick if you are ready to eat.

-Wick is separated into Wick proper, and Pulteneytown and a river called Wick River runs through it.
+Wick is separated into Wick proper, Pulteneytown, and a river called Wick River.

 If using public transport, Wick has a train station.